BhanuGuragain0/Hacker_AI/README.md

 Our AI Cyberwarfare platform transforms raw ideas into code that transcends human intelligence.
 We demand:
 - **Advanced Code:** 🚀 Surpassing conventional limits.
-- **Hyper-Autonomous Operations:** 🤖 Self-learning, self-adapting, with no need for human intervention.
+- **Hyper Autonomous Operations:** 🤖 Self-learning, self-adapting, with no need for human intervention.
 - **Invisibility:** 🕵️‍♂️ Quantum-grade evasion and unbreakable security.
 - **Ruthless Efficiency:** ⚡ Maximum performance and scalability.
 - **Unbreakable Resilience:** 🔒 Post-quantum cryptography and dynamic self-healing at every turn.